SSFL 25: Riquelme stings Benedict’s, as ‘Naps’ revive title hopes with crucial win

 Ten minutes later, Naparima forward Riquelme Phillips shot high and wide from an impressive passing move.

-Phillips had another golden opportunity, one minute into the second half, as Devenish slipped under pressure from the Naparima forward, only for the latter player to roll his shot harmlessly across the face of the Benedict’s goal.
+Phillips had another golden opportunity, one minute into the second half, as Devenish slipped while trying to dribble around the Naparima forward, only for the latter player to roll his shot harmlessly across the face of the Benedict’s goal.

 By then, Jaydon Caprietta—who started the game at left back—had switched roles with Sebastian James and began injecting some pace and purpose into his team’s attacks.